DV01

 Transcript

-when we're managing Bond portfolios looking at modify duration that tells us the approximate change in the price for a 1% to change in yields might not be granular enough because yields don't often change by a whole percent very often in a short time period so we might want to look at a more granular implication of interest rates changing and that's what this measure the dv01 tells us.
+When we're managing bond portfolios looking at modify duration that tells us the approximate change in the price for a 1% to change in yields might not be granular enough because yields don't often change by a whole percent very often in a short time period so we might want to look at a more granular implication of interest rates changing and that's what this measure the DV01 tells us.

 And we can interpret it as the dollar value change of a portfolio.